ffroliva/mimecast-backend/README.md

 In order to test the endpoint the application has been integrated with Swagger.
 Below there is the swagger for testing.

 - http://localhost:8080/swagger-ui.html#

+## Frontend

+This app has integration with mimecast-frontend.
+Please have a lot at it for further documentation.